-Do you see the potential in taking the pharma path?
-We asked our experts for their advice, information on how they attract the best young talent and what they’re looking for.
+Do you see the potential in a career in pharma?
+We asked our experts for advice on how they attract the best talent and what they’re looking for.

 Have you considered a career in the pharmaceutical industry?
 According to the ABPI, pharmaceutical companies in the UK currently employ around 73,000 people and this number continues to grow.

 Whether you’ve always wanted to work in pharma, or it’s just popped onto your radar, a career in pharma is one with a clear career framework, numerous opportunities to use countless skills in numerous roles, the support to succeed, and with patients’ health at the heart of everything.
 But with fierce competition among graduates, where’s the best place to start?

 Caroline Wilcher, Director of Recruitment and Talent Acquisition at Ashfield, part of UDG Healthcare plc

 When I graduated 25 years ago, I knew I wanted to be a pharma rep.

 At the time, my tutors were mystified as to why I would want a career in sales and tried to push me into research and development (R&D), which at that time was a very viable option where many companies were investing heavily.
 Nevertheless, I was determined to follow my own path.

 Now, R&D roles are few and far between, but sales roles still have a negative stigma within the academic world.
 Sadly, there is still very little awareness of the incredible career paths that this route can offer.

 In my opinion, the industry needs to work harder to communicate effectively with universities and spot future talent – we need to build relationships and support their requirements.

 We spend a lot of time liaising with employability managers and graduates across the country and have our very own graduate ambassadors attending workshops and seminars.